 SCREEN: Selecting Auto Functions tab and setting Desired defocus and Iterate.

 Switch to the Autofocus preset and click on the Start button to run the Autofocus function [1].
 Select the Autostigmate task, switch to the Thon Ring preset, and press the Start button [2].
 Select the Autocoma task and press the Start button [3].
-Open Sherpa UI and select the Energy Filter application [4].

 SCREEN: Switching to Autofocus and clicking on Start.